 Many SMEs would be surprised to discover just how much their IT operations cost them.
 If you have an IT department and in-house data centre, the first step would be to honestly and critically examine these resources to determine the exact costs.

-- Is your solution scalable to cover future business increases?
+- Is your solution scalable to cover future business growth?

 - Can your IT staff easily stay up-to-date with evolving technology?